Why transfer everything from C drive to new SSD?

 Step 2.
 Open AOMEI Backupper.
 Head to Clone > System Clone.

 Step 4.
 Confirm your operations.
-Check Align partition to optimize for SSD to improve reading and writing performance for SSD.
+Check SSD Alignment to improve the reading and writing speed of the target SSD.
 Then, click Start Clone.

-See, you can transfer everything from C drive to SSD in clicks with the help of AOMEI Backupper.
+With the help of AOMEI Backupper, you can transfer everything from C drive to SSD in several clicks.
 No profound knowledge or complex operations required.
 To reduce the cloning time, you can make a bootable USB/CD/DVD to clone C drive without booting Windows.
-Other than system clone, you can transfer files from C drive to D drive with this software.
+Other than system clone, you can also transfer files from C drive to D drive with this software.